andyguestysj/gamefun/_docs/introduction/setup.md

 ## Git

-We will be using Git again to store code repositories and submit code. replit.com has very good integration with GitHub and can pull and push code from our GitLab (with a little bit of setup).
+We will be using Git to store code repositories and submit code. replit.com has very good integration with GitHub and can pull and push code from our GitLab (with a little bit of setup).
 Information on how to do this is on the replit.com page.